 Our organization, Great Place to Work, should know.
 For more than two decades, we have conducted one of the largest employee surveys in the world, mainly through our research for the many Best Workplaces lists we produce in partnership with business publications spanning the globe.
-In the U.S., we are best known for producing the annual FORTUNE 100 Best Companies to Work For in America and other Best Workplaces lists.
-However, we create similar lists in over 50 countries, across six continents.
+In the United States, we are best known for producing the annual FORTUNE 100 Best Companies to Work For in America and other Best Workplaces lists.
+However, we create similar lists in more than 50 countries across six continents.